Pouryagit/second/README.md

 # second
-this is my second repository in github. i'm compeletly confused!
+this is my second repository in Github. i'm compeletly confused!